 (That’s why we named our Fellowship Hall the Loughborough Center, even though most people can’t pronounce “Loughborough” correctly.
 Kellogg Center would have been so much easier!)
 It was too expensive to pitch a tent to hold meetings to share the Gospel and Bible teachings with those living in San Francisco, so they said, “Hey, let’s go north to Sonoma County to hold our meetings.”
 Their hard work paid off as they were able to establish half a dozen congregations in the area over the next two years, with Petaluma becoming the first organized Seventh-day Adventist church in California.

-Eventually, the congregation outgrew the Laguna Street Church, and on March 15, 1927, 55 years after James and Ellen helped build the first Adventist Church in San Francisco, the Church Board voted to purchase the Methodist Church at the corner of California and Broderick Streets.
+Eventually, the congregation outgrew the Laguna Street Church, and on March 15, 1927, 55 years after James and Ellen helped build the first Adventist Church in San Francisco, and the Church Board voted to purchase the Methodist Church at the corner of California and Broderick Streets.
 This is the current building where we now worship.

 This church was built in 1892 by shipbuilders who worked on it in the "off-season," and was solid enough to withstand the 1906 earthquake.
 Although part of the church tower was toppled by the lesser quake of 1957, Central Church came through the 1989 Loma Prieta earthquake largely unscathed.